EqualFiLabs/UA2/docs/architecture.md

 - **Wallet vendors:** Provide signing capabilities; not trusted with recovery or policies.
 - **Paymasters:** Sponsor gas; not trusted with signing or recovery.

+---

+## Proxy Pattern and Upgradeability

+UA² ships with a UUPS-style proxy (`ua2proxy.cairo`) that holds the implementation class hash and proxy admin address in storage.
+The proxy forwards external calls to the current implementation via `delegate_call`, preserving the caller context while reusing the account storage.
+Deployments performed with `UA2_USE_PROXY=1` provision the proxy contract, point it at the UA² implementation, and allow controlled upgrades by invoking the `upgrade` entrypoint from the admin account.